AdamSajewicz/AdamSajewicz.github.io/_posts/2021-06-12-Many_recruitments_plus_ISTQB_Agile_Tester_Course.md

   - Agile
 ---

 The last few months were very busy for me.
-Apart of taking part in many recruitments, I also made a significant updates to my sample automated tests projects.
+Apart from taking part in many recruitments, I also made a significant updates to my sample automated tests projects.
 Especially the Selenium project has been refactored a lot.

 <!--more-->